You and Idol Pretty Cure: Generals

 Jogi is a mysterious new general of Team Chokkiri who first appears in episode 25.
 He is cruel and cunning, being willing to betray his colleagues to achieve his goals.
-Episode 37 reveals that he was once Kazuma, who was Kaito's best friend and encouraged him to join an idol audition alongside him, but came to harbor a grudge against Kaito when he passed the audition instead of Kazuma.
+Episode 37 reveals that he was once Kazuma Toya, who was Kaito's best friend and encouraged him to join an idol audition alongside him, but came to harbor a grudge against Kaito when he passed the audition instead of Kazuma.
 Unlike the other three generals, who steal the Kirakira of their victims when they are happy, Jogi envelops his victims in their own darkness when they are in despair.
 He seems to be the general closest to Darkine, as he helps her in her plans to recruit Meroron into Team Chokkiri in episode 30.
 However, he claims to not be the same as the other three initial generals and does not consider himself part of Team Chokkiri, but rather more an ally to Darkine.
+After he is purified by Cure Connect, he returns to his original self as Kazuma and reconciles with Kaito, deciding to be an idol alongside him with his encouragement.